airbytehq/airbyte/airbyte-integrations/connectors/destination-hive/README.md

 1. Create a Pull Request.
 1. Pat yourself on the back for being an awesome contributor.
 1. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master.

+## Contribution
+This connector is contributed and maintained by Innovation Accelerator team at Cloudera.